Aquatic Life Ambient Water Quality Criteria

 Webinar May 12, 2016: EPA-USGS Draft Technical Report: Protecting Aquatic Life from Effects of Hydrologic Alteration

-On Thursday, May 12, 2016, from 2-3 pm, the US Environmental Protection Agency and US Geological Survey hosted a webinar that presented the content, purpose and scope of a Draft Technical Report: Protecting Aquatic Life from Effects of Hydrologic Alteration.
+On Thursday, May 12, 2016, from 2-3 pm, the EPA and US Geological Survey hosted a webinar that presented the content, purpose and scope of a Draft Technical Report: Protecting Aquatic Life from Effects of Hydrologic Alteration.
 The report describes the relationship between hydrologic condition and water quality, and gives examples of what states have done to address flow concerns using current Clean Water Act authorities.
 The report also provides a flexible, nonprescriptive, conceptual framework for states, tribes, territories, and others who may want to translate narrative flow criteria into quantifiable flow targets for the preservation of aquatic life and habitat.

 Aquatic Life Ocean Acidification and Marine pH